Nice night, better morning, Amaya stands still long enough to let me ogle her thoroughly, then we kiss, I do free roaming hands for a bit.

 We split desserts, key lime pie with a pecan graham cracker crust and a hot fudge sundae with peanut butter chips.
 Nice job Chelsea.
 We’re tired, excitement all day, big dinner, time to wind it up.

-Back at Bondurant, the day looks busy and exciting.
+Sleep, wake, back to Bondurant, the day looks busy and exciting.
 We spend it skidding around cones, then hydroplaning, turning into the skid, resisting the urge to hit the brakes, downshifting instead.
 We follow each other in separate cars at bumper to bumper range through a tricky course.
 Lots of sharp turns, weaving around cones at speed.
 I’ve never heard tires in such pain.
 By the end of the day we’re doing 180s backwards and forwards.
 Amaya is giddy.
 Clearly she’s found a new delight.

 Dan, “You guys are incredible, most students, even the machos are tentative at first.
 Amaya is made for this.
 You and Nikko take it in stride, she can hardly wait to go to the next level.”